-The following example demonstrates the projected dollar amount of total cumulative expenses over various periods with respect to a hypothetical investment in our common stock based on actual annual expenses incurred during the nine months ended September 30, 2023.
+The following example demonstrates the projected dollar amount of total cumulative expenses over various periods with respect to a hypothetical investment in our common stock.
 In calculating the following expense amounts, we have assumed we would have no additional leverage and that our annual operating expenses would remain at the levels set forth in the table above.
+Transaction expenses are included in the following example.

-1 year 3 years 5 5 years 10 years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return from realized capital gains \$ 116 \$ 341 \$ 533 \$ 888
+1 year 3 years 5 years 10 years You would pay the following expenses on a \$1,000 investment, assuming a 5% annual return from realized capital gains \$ \$ \$ \$

 The foregoing table is to assist you in understanding the various costs and expenses that an investor in our common stock will bear directly or indirectly.
 While the example assumes, as required by the SEC, a 5% annual return, our performance will vary and may result in a return greater or less than 5%.
-Because the incentive fee on income under the Amended Advisory Agreement is unlikely to be significant assuming a 5% annual return, the example assumes that the 5% annual return will be generated entirely through the realization of capital gains on our assets and, as a result, will trigger the payment of the incentive fee on capital gains under the Amended Advisory Agreement.
-The incentive fee on income under the Amended Advisory Agreement, which, assuming a 5% annual return, would not be payable to the Adviser, is not included in the example.
-If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses, and returns to our investments, including through the realization of all dividends and distributions at NAV, participants in our dividend reinvestment plan will receive a number of common shares, determined by dividing the total dollar amount of the dividend or distribution payable to a participant by the market price per common share at the close of trading on the valuation date for the dividend following the consummation of this offering.
+Because the incentive fee on income under the Advisory Agreement is unlikely to be significant assuming a 5% annual return, the example assumes that the 5% annual return will be generated entirely through the realization of capital gains on our assets and, as a result, will trigger the payment of the incentive fee on capital gains under the Advisory Agreement.
+The incentive fee on income under the Advisory Agreement, which, assuming a 5% annual return, would either not be payable or have an immaterial impact on the expense amounts shown above, is not included in the example.
+If we achieve sufficient returns on our investments, including through the realization of capital gains, to trigger an incentive fee of a material amount, our expenses, and returns to our investors, would be higher.
+In addition, while the example assumes reinvestment of all dividends and distributions at NAV, participants in our dividend reinvestment plan will receive a number of common shares, determined by dividing the total dollar amount of the dividend or distribution payable to a participant by the market price per common share at the close of trading on the valuation date for the dividend following the consummation of this offering.
 See "Dividend Reinvestment Plan" for additional information regarding our dividend reinvestment plan.